AliceRivi14/Assignment1_AI4Ro2/README.md

 There are a few optional ways in which the model can be extended:

-•	Some crates go together: some crates, characterized by the same letter, need to be loaded subsequently on the conveyor belt to help the delivery guy.
+•	**Some crates go together**: some crates, characterized by the same letter, need to be loaded subsequently on the conveyor belt to help the delivery guy.

-•	There are 2 loaders: the second loader uses the same loading by as the other one, and can used while other one is loading, but it is not capable of loading heavy crates (with weight >50kg).
+•	**There are 2 loaders**: the second loader uses the same loading by as the other one, and can used while other one is loading, but it is not capable of loading heavy crates (with weight >50kg).

-•	More robots need recharging: mover robots have a limited battery capacity of 20 power units, so they need to be recharged in the recharging station, that is positioned at the loading bay.
+•	**More robots need recharging**: mover robots have a limited battery capacity of 20 power units, so they need to be recharged in the recharging station, that is positioned at the loading bay.
   A robot consumes a power unit for each time unit in which it is actively doing something (moving around or moving crates).

-•	This is fragile:  some crates are “fragile”, so they always need 2 movers to be taken to the loading bay, and the loader robot works at reduced speed to avoid any potential damage.
+•	**This is fragile**:  some crates are "fragile", so they always need 2 movers to be taken to the loading bay, and the loader robot works at reduced speed to avoid any potential damage.
 This means that loading a fragile crate on the conveyor belt takes 6 time units instead of the usual 4

 ## Planning engine